Krishna Food Relief Foundation Feeds Nearly 30,000 Victims of Cyclone Phailin

-Doing its part to help, ISKCON Food Relief Foundation (an affiliate of Food for Life Global)– which delivers healthy vegetarian meals to 1.2 million underprivileged school children around India every day — flew members into Odisha on October 15th.
+Doing its part to help, Krishna Temple Food Relief Foundation (an affiliate of Food for Life Global)– which delivers healthy vegetarian meals to 1.2 million underprivileged school children around India every day — flew members into Odisha on October 15th.

 Balasore District villagers forced to live on the streets after their homes were destroyed by the cyclone

 During their first round of relief work, from October 15th to 21st, devotees have fed 27,500 people in thirty villages.